Eating Disorders Prevention

 Strengthening resilience against eating disorders

-This approach generally involves strengthening protective factors, like high self-esteem, media literacy, coping and problem-solving skills, positive body image, and self-compassion.
+This eating disorder prevention approach generally involves strengthening protective factors, like high self-esteem, media literacy, coping and problem-solving skills, positive body image, and self-compassion.

 Identifying people who are at risk for developing eating disorders can help target those who could benefit from personalized intervention.
 To do this, it can be beneficial to understand the variety of risk factors that can contribute to developing an eating disorder, particularly those that are not modifiable.

-For example, some people who may be at risk include the following:
+For example, some people who may be at risk of developing eating disorders include:

 - Children of a parent with an eating disorder or another mental health condition